Justintime50/pineapple/README.md

 1. Bump version in `scss` and `js` header comments
 1. Bump version in install instruction links in `README.md`
 1. Compile assets with `npm run compile`
-1. Cut a new Git tag which will automatically release to NPM
+1. Cut a new Git tag which will automatically release to NPM and Packagist